danort92/Store-Management-Software/README.md

-## store management software
+## Store Management Software

-Creation of a software for the management of a shop.
+Creation of a software for the management of a vegan shop.
 The software has the following features:

 * _Registration of new products, with name, quantity, seling price and purchase price;_
 * _List of all the products contained in the stock;_